Blueleafmonkey/cmc-wiki/docs/Guides/CustomNetworkData/introduction.md

 ### Input State

-Input State refers to any value that is used to calculate moves, and these values are purely Client Authoritative.
+The input state refers to any value that is used to calculate moves, and these values are purely Client Authoritative.

 There are current only three default input states: **Acceleration**, **Control Rotation**, and **CompressedFlags**.
 These values are driven directly by player inputs, such as key presses or mouse movements.
 Because these values are Client Authoritative, the server has no ability to change them.

 ### Intermediate State

-Intermediate State refers to any values that are in between input and output, as these values are modified by inputs, but also modify the output state.
+The intermediate state refers to any values that are in between input and output, as these values are modified by inputs, but also modify the output state.

 A good example of this is **velocity**.
 Velocity is affected by **acceleration**, but it also modifies **location**.

 ### Output State

-Output State refers to any values that are the end result of performing a move.
+The output state refers to any values that are the end result of performing a move.

 For most projects, this will consist mainly of the **capsule location**, and the **movement mode**.
 These are the "end values" that affect what the player sees in the world.

-::: tip
+::: info NOTE
-All types of state values are stoerd in the SavedMove, but only the input state should be replayed in the PrepMoveFor function.
+All types of state values are stored in the SavedMove, but only the input state should be replayed in the PrepMoveFor function.
 :::

 ### Other Terminology